Dylmoco/smoothr/README.md

 Running `npm install` from the repository root installs dependencies for all packages in one step.

+All scripts in the repository are written using ECMAScript Module (ESM) syntax and require **Node.js 20 or later**.
+Update any local builds or Cloudflare/Vercel deploy commands that specify a Node version to ensure they use Node 20+.

 ## Running the Admin Dashboard

 The admin dashboard lives in `/smoothr`.
 After installing dependencies you can